h8d13/Vase/README.md

 > Assumes valid GPG key setup: `gpg --full-generate-key` and follow prompts for building and KVM compatible hardware for VM options.
 > Mostly tooling for devs...
 More readmes included.

-To change the post install code aswell:

-Run in project root: `git submodule init && git submodule update`

-Find files in `/vase_os/kaes_arch/` or better yet, fork all the repos and send me patches.

 All long-form commands:

 ```